-・How neurons generate information to drive behavior?
-Tabuchi lab's goal is to understand how neural coding impacts molecular/cellular signaling, plasticity, and behavior.
-We apply multidisciplinary approaches in Drosophila to understand how non-canonical (temporal or analog) neural codes represent persistent internal drive.
+・How do neurons generate information to drive behavior?
+The Tabuchi lab's overarching goal is to elucidate how neural coding impacts molecular/cellular signaling, plasticity, and behavior.

 research_figure1